 The development and renewal of the University's capital assets is critical to ensure the necessary infrastructure required for achieving the University's ongoing mission.
 Accordingly, the University has continued to implement its long-range plans to modernize older facilities and to pursue new construction as needed.
-These investments in renovation and new construction support and enhance the University's high-quality instructional programs, residential lifestyles, and student quality of life.
+These investments in renovation and new construction support and enhance the University's high-quality instructional programs, residential lifestyles and student quality of life.

-Note 5 of the Notes to Financial Statements describes the University's ongoing investment in capital assets.
-The value of the University's net capital assets increased to \$306.3 million at the end of fiscal year 2015, an increase of \$52.6 million or 20.7 percent over fiscal year 2014.
-Net additions and reductions to capital assets during fiscal year 2015 totaled \$63.9 million (excluding depreciation).
-The continued construction of the Center for the Sciences, a new academic building for the College of Humanities and Behavioral Sciences, and residence hall renovations as well as the completion of the Student Fitness Center account for the majority of the current year capital activity.
-Current year depreciation expense totaled \$15.4 million.
+Note 4 of the Notes to Financial Statements describes the University's ongoing investment in capital assets.
+The value of the University's net capital assets increased to \$340.3 million at the end of fiscal year 2016, an increase of \$34.1 million or 11.1 percent over fiscal year 2015.
+Net additions and reductions to capital assets during fiscal year 2016 totaled \$48.8 million (excluding depreciation).
+The completion of the Center for the Sciences, intramural fields, and renovation of two residence halls, as well as construction progress on the new academic building for the College of Humanities and Behavioral Sciences, account for the majority of the current year capital activity.
+Current year depreciation expense totaled \$17.1 million.

-Capital projects in progress carried commitments to construction contractors, architects, and engineers totaling \$7.0 million at June 30, 2015.
+Capital projects in progress carried commitments to construction contractors, architects and engineers totaling \$4.2 million at June 30, 2016.
 These obligations represent the unperformed portion of construction contracts and, as such, have not been accrued as expenses or liabilities on the University's financial statements.
-Additional information regarding the University's commitments is included in Note 13 of the Notes to Financial Statements.
+Additional information regarding the University's commitments is included in Note 12 of the Notes to Financial Statements.

 Financial stewardship requires the effective management of resources, including the use of long-term debt to finance capital projects.
-In fiscal year 2015, one bond was issued in the amount of \$10.0 million for the renovation of three residence halls.
-Note 7 of the Notes to Financial Statements contains additional information about the long-term debt of the University.
+Note 6 of the Notes to Financial Statements contains additional information about the long-term debt of the University.